July Gardening Tips and To-Dos for the Pacific Northwest

 harvested zinnias

-Remember to keep harvesting!
-Picking fruits, veggies, and cut flowers regularly not only keeps your garden tidy but also encourages new growth and helps prevent disease.
+Keep harvesting.
+Regularly picking fruits, veggies, and cut flowers keeps your garden tidy, encourages new growth, and helps prevent disease.

-I always try to harvest veggies when they’re just ripe.
-They taste so much better before becoming overly mature and losing their flavor.
+I try to harvest veggies when they’re just ripe.
+They taste so much better before they get overly mature and lose their flavor.

-After your summer-blooming shrubs have finished flowering, it’s a good time to lightly prune and shape them.
-I remove any dead or damaged branches at the same time to keep them healthy going into late summer.
+After your summer-blooming shrubs finish flowering, lightly prune and shape them.
+I remove dead or damaged branches at the same time to keep them healthy going into late summer.

 greenhouse July evening garden view

-Let’s be honest — weeding isn’t exactly my favorite summer garden task, but it’s one of the most important.
+Weeding isn’t my favorite summer task, but it’s one of the most important.
 In July, weeds seem to pop up overnight, and if you don’t stay on top of them, they’ll happily steal water and nutrients from your flowers and veggies.

 One thing that’s made my life a lot easier is adding a layer of mulch around the garden.
-Not only does it help keep moisture in during those hot summer days, but it also does a pretty good job of keeping weeds from taking over.
+It holds moisture in during hot stretches and does a pretty good job of keeping weeds from taking over.

-If you’ve got a big weeding session ahead, try tackling it after a good rain (or give the area a deep watering first).
-Wet soil makes it so much easier to pull the weeds out, roots and all.
-And if you’re short on time, I’ll at least snip off the tops before they go to seed and make the problem even worse.
+If you’ve got a big weeding session ahead, tackle it after a good rain or give the area a deep watering first.
+Wet soil makes it so much easier to pull weeds out, roots and all.
+Short on time?
+At least snip off the top before they go to seed and make the problem worse.

 pink dahlias in the July garden

 July gardening in the Pacific Northwest isn’t all sunshine and blooms.
-This is also the time when pests and diseases seem to show up right when you’re trying to enjoy your hard work.
-I make a habit of walking through the garden every morning or evening, coffee (or iced latte!) in hand, just to keep an eye out for anything unusual.
+This is also when pests and diseases show up, right when you’re trying to enjoy your hard work.
+I walk through the garden every morning or evening to keep an eye out for anything unusual.

-Be on the lookout for troublemakers like aphids, spider mites, powdery mildew, black spot on roses, tomato hornworms, and Japanese beetles.
+Be on the lookout for aphids, spider mites, powdery mildew, black spot on roses, tomato hornworms, and Japanese beetles.
 The sooner you spot them, the easier they are to control.

-I like to stick with organic methods when I can.
-Insecticidal soap sprays work well for smaller pests, and introducing beneficial bugs like ladybugs can help keep populations in check naturally.
+I stick with organic methods when I can.
+Insecticidal soap works well for smaller pests, and beneficial bugs like ladybugs naturally keep pest populations in check.

 SHOP insecticidal soap spray.